Jemoka/blag/content/posts/KBhsu_college110_first_essay_planning.md

 ### The Claim {#the-claim}

-Though the desire for orderly structure in the East is often cited as a central value which precludes democracy, the promotion of a structured society can be an independent factor to the spread of democracy; despite this, the conflation of lack of democracy with enforcement of societal structure occurs because it can be used by authoritarian rulers dogmatically to promote their brand of authoritarianism.
+Though the overriding desire for orderly social structure in the East is often cited as a central value which precludes the development of democracy in Eastern societies, the promotion of a structured society can be treated as an independent goal in society to the spread of democracy; the conflation of lack of democracy with the enforcement of societal structure, then, occurs due to its convenient use by authoritarian rulers as a dogma to promote their form of social control.